-The Environmental Protection Agency now requires all drinking water utilities to have a service line inventory of both the customer and utility side of the water meter.
-The customer side of the service line is the water line that connects your home from the water meter to the home/business on the customer’s property.
+The Environmental Protection Agency’s Lead and Copper Rule Improvements require all drinking water utilities to have a service line inventory and a service line replacement plan for both the customer and utility side of the water meter.
+The customer side of the service line is the water line that runs from the water meter to the home/business on the customer’s property.
 The utility side of the service line connects the water main in the street to the water meter.
-The City of Asheville is conducting a survey of all customer homes/businesses to meet this requirement.
+The City of Asheville is conducting a survey of all customer homes and businesses to meet this requirement.

 What can you do?